Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Related work

-\textbf{Image-to-Image Translation Architectures for Face Editing.} Image-to-Image translation models, \emph{i.e.}, Pix2Pix~\cite{pix2pix2017} and CycleGAN~\cite{CycleGAN2017}, utilize the autoencoder as generator that have been widely adopted for a variety of different tasks, including face attribute editing~\cite{choi2018stargan,he2019attgan,liu2019stgan,wu2019relgan,chusscgan2020,he2020pa,gao2021high,chen2020coogan,liu2021smooth}.
-Specifically, StarGAN~\cite{choi2018stargan} is the early work for learning multiple-domain face translation, it takes multiple attributes as input, and can transfer one face image from one domain to other domains.
-During the training, StarGAN exploits a reconstruction and cycle-consistency loss to preserve the content of the input face.
+\textbf{Image-to-Image Translation Architectures for Face Editing.} Image-to-Image translation models, \emph{i.e.}, Pix2Pix~\cite{pix2pix2017} and CycleGAN~\cite{CycleGAN2017}, utilize the autoencoder as a generator that has been widely adopted for a variety of different tasks, including face attribute editing~\cite{choi2018stargan,he2019attgan,liu2019stgan,wu2019relgan,chusscgan2020,he2020pa,gao2021high,chen2020coogan,liu2021smooth}.
+Specifically, StarGAN~\cite{choi2018stargan} is the early work for learning multiple domain face translation, it takes multiple attributes as input, and it transfers one face image from one domain to other domains.
+During the training, StarGAN exploits a reconstruction and cycle consistency loss to preserve the content of the input face.
 After that, many works have been improving StarGAN, such as AttGAN~\cite{he2019attgan}, STGAN~\cite{liu2019stgan}, SSCGAN~\cite{chusscgan2020} and HifaFace~\cite{gao2021high}.
-However, all these models are limited to low-resolution data and 2D face editing, \emph{i.e.,} they cannot manipulate 3D factors of the face, such as camera poses.

-\textbf{Interpreting Latent Space of StyleGAN for Face Editing} Alternative line of works explore the disentanglement of latent space of StyleGAN for face editing.
-These approaches can be roughly classified into two types, according to the usage of the semantic labels, \emph{i.e.,} unsupervised methods and attributes-conditional methods.
+However, their operation typically involves lower-resolution data (e.g., 256), limiting their capacity to manipulate 3D factors such as camera poses.
+On the other hand, our approach operates on higher-resolution data (e.g., 1024), enabling for more detailed manipulations and incorporating 3D factors seamlessly.